This article is for those who are searching for a step-by-step guide on how to start recording music in their home.

 The 2nd one is…

-But just as audio interfaces, there are several types of microphones to choose from.
+But just like audio interfaces, there are several types of microphones to choose from.
 Some of them are,

 - Condenser Mics